 How did I react during past periods of market turmoil?

 I bought stocks coming out of the 2008-2009 financial crisis.
-I continue to buy stocks during this oil downturn.
+I hope to buy more when equities tank.

 Do I really understand my appetite for risk?

 I’ve never really tried to quantify it.

 Am I practicing first or second level thinking?